klojang4j/klojang-templates/README.md

 comments-like constructs.
 Two if you consider that, of those three, two are functionally equivalent.
 However, _Klojang Templates_ is unashamedly Java-only.
 The template syntax is carefully tuned to give the API maximum leverage over it.
-In particular, _Klojang Templates_ allows you to
-[nest templates](#nested-templates) inside other templates.
-As a consequence, the API can be remarkably efficient and concise when it comes to populating the templates.
+In particular, _Klojang Templates_ allows you to [nest templates](#nested-templates) inside other templates.
+This can make the API can be very efficient and concise when it comes to populating the templates.

 In short, we hope (and think) that you'll find _Klojang Templates_ a worthwhile addition to the Java templating landscape.